BRINGING J-1 TEACHERS AND U.S. SCHOOLS TOGETHER - TEACH IN THE USA

 Each year, the teacher is required to complete 'a cultural activity component'.
 These include either activities that familiarize the school with the teacher's home country or activities that facilitate communication between students in the United States with students/teachers in other countries.

 Of course, these are not your only responsibilities.
 Host schools and the state you move to both have their own list of responsibilities and requirements.
-You must read both carefully if you want to be a J1 teacher in the US.
+You must read both carefully if you want to be a J1 full-time teacher in the US.

 TEACHING JOBS IN THE US